1. About morphine

 It's also used for other types of long-standing pain when weaker painkillers no longer work.

 Morphine is available only on prescription.
-It comes as tablets, capsules, granules that you dissolve in water, a liquid to swallow, an injection or a suppository which is a medicine that you push gently into your back passage (anus).
+It comes as tablets, capsules, granules that you dissolve in water, a liquid to swallow, an injection or a suppository which is a medicine that you push gently into your bottom (anus).
 Morphine injections are usually only done in hospital.

 2. Key facts